mozilla-services/docs/source/storage/apis-1.1.rst

 **404**

     The requested resource could not be found.
-This may be return for **GET** and **DELETE** requests for non-existent records and empty collections.
+This may be returned for **GET** and **DELETE** requests, for non-existent records and empty collections.

 **503**